-What we treat
+How we treat

 For ingrown or ingrowing toenails we will try to resolve the problem without surgery.
 This is usually possible where the problem is brought to us early enough but in more severe cases we can provide nail surgery under local anaesthetic.
-As ingrowing toenails often lead to other problems such as infections and changes in posture or walking pattern (contributing to hard skin or knee pain) we will work with you to decide the best form of treatment and look to prioritise the most urgent problem.
+As ingrowing toenails often lead to other problems such as infections and changes in posture or walking pattern (contributing to hard skin or knee pain) we will work with you to decide the best form of treatment and prioritise the most urgent issue.

 Finally, we may suggest seeing another specialist if we feel you will benefit from alternative treatment.
 We work closely with a number of local osteopaths and physiotherapists to help ensure our patients can receive joined up advice and the best overall treatment plan.